 I’m not fond of children.
 They stare at me all the time, they move in unpredictable ways, they run into me a lot and don’t often apologize, they’re quite loud, and watching them eat is disgusting.
 I wasn’t fond of children even when I was one.
 I could never really relate to people my own age, probably because I carried more trauma than most of my cohort.

 When I was of prime child-bearing age, I thought about having kids in that selfish way that people do.
 “I need to pass on my legacy, my lineage…” Bah.
 I come from a long line of doctors, lawyers, politicians, city founders, diplomats, and other professions of privileged, college educated, white men.
 There are towns, buildings, and streets named after my ancestors all over America and some in Europe too.
-I’m not proud of my ancestry since it comes from a time when old white men ruled the world and made it in their own image to the exclusion of everyone else.
-Old white men have been in charge long enough and look at the mess they’ve made.
+I’m not proud of my ancestry.
+It comes from an excessively long era when old white men ruled the world and made it in their own image to the detrimental exclusion of everyone else.

 I wasn’t born into privilege other than the privilege afforded to me by my stupid skin color.
 I am not college educated and I’m definitely not an old white man.
 Even if I was an old white man, I wouldn’t be an entitled old white man like those who came before me.
 Though my family tree contains many preeminent individuals of noble origin, it also contains a lot of asshats.
 In some instances, both at once.
 I feel no need to carry that on.